Simple Tips for Taking Good Care of Your Clothes

 Drawers are the best place to keep underwear, socks and bras, as well as swimwear, hosiery and leggings.
 Fold items and use drawer dividers to organize like items and get the most from your drawer space.
 Bras should be neatly arranged so the cups maintain their shape.
 Roll pairs of socks together, rather than tucking one inside the other, to maintain elasticity.

-Avoid over-washing clothes because it can contribute to fading and take some shape out of the piece.
+Avoid over-washing clothes, which can contribute to fading and take some shape out of the piece.
 But remember to always wash your clothes before storing them at the end of the season—you’ll keep hidden stains and marks from setting in.

 When you do wash your clothes, throw delicates and anything small in a mesh laundry bag to keep pairs together and avoid any damage agitation or the spin cycle could cause.